 Note: As a consequence of enabling "just enough", it is likely that non-UART based environments won't work out of the box.
 I.e., if you try to boot up an environment using HDMI and connect keyboards and other devices it is likely that things will not work.
 To make them work, you probably need to rebuild Linux kernel with correct drivers/frameworks enabled and in addition to that enable binaries/daemons in Buildroot that might be necessary (user space tools and drivers).

 How do I build using AOSP / OpenEmbedded?

 For guides how to build AOSP, please refer to our AOSP page.
-For OpenEmbedded we have no guide ready, however there are teams in Linaro who are building OP-TEE using OpenEmbedded.
-If you want to get in contact with them, please reach out to us (see Contact).
+For OpenEmbedded we have no guide ready.

 Platforms supported by build.git